 Similarly, we can pull list of competitiors for a particular product, get reviews for a product, deals and so on.

-Visit our blog for to find out about the kinds of data that you can import to Google Sheets and many other useful–and also cool–things you can do with Amigo Data.
+Visit our blog to find out about the kinds of data that you can import to Google Sheets and many other useful–and also cool–things you can do with Amigo Data.

 Some recommended articles: